 Benefits received from the SNAP program can only be used to purchase eligible food items.

-Recipients are able to purchase other types of food besides the listed below but should verify with their state’s SNAP program on which foods are applicable.
+Recipients are able to purchase other types of food besides those listed below, but should verify with their state’s SNAP program on which foods are applicable.
 Eligible food items include:

 You may begin receiving benefits in as little as seven days from your application submission date.